Account

 Beekeepers scouring the internet for varroa mite treatments and controls may come across claims that using foundation with small cell size can effectively combat Varroa mites.

-The Small Brood Cell Size Theory in Varroa Mite Control:
+The Small Brood Cell Size Theory in Varroa Mite Control: How it's Supposed to Work

 The concept behind using a small cell size foundation revolves around the idea that Varroa mites struggle to reproduce effectively in cells of reduced dimensions, therefore impacting the lifecycle of the varroa mite.